carpentries-incubator/geospatial-python/_episodes/05-raster-structure.md

 > 374.2799987792969
 > ~~~
 > {: .output}
-> You may notice that `surface_HARV.quantile` and `numpy.percentile` didn't require an argument specifying the axis or dimension along witch to compute the quantile.
+> You may notice that `surface_HARV.quantile` and `numpy.percentile` didn't require an argument specifying the axis or dimension along which to compute the quantile.
 This is because `axis=None` is the default for most numpy
 > functions, and therefore `dim=None` is the default for most xarray methods.
 It's always good to check out the docs on a function to see what the default arguments are, particularly when working with
 > multi-dimensional image data.
 To do so, we can use`help(surface_HARV.quantile)` or `?surface_HARV.percentile` if you are using jupyter notebook or
 > jupyter lab.